Last edited on

 There is no limit on the amount of times patients can claim the rebate in their lifetime, “but the maximum annual claim is $20,000 in eligible costs for a maximum annual tax credit of $8,000.”

-AART in Halifax lists out-of-pocket costs for the base IVF treatment (for those ineligible for the Fertility and Surrogacy Rebate) as $8,100.
+AART in Halifax lists the cost of one round of IVF as $9,450.
 Additional services such as using donor sperm will add to the cost.

 Prince Edward Island